 Section, sub-section Reference in DAE [1] Status in HbbTV Notes Security Content On Demand Metadata APIs 7.5 NI Content Service Protection API 7.6 M-C(), M-M(), M-P() If the DRM feature is supported or if the terminal supports CI Plus then this is mandatory except as follows: - The canRecordContent() method is mandatory only if either or both of the preceding conditions apply and also the PVR feature is supported. - The onDRMSystemStatusChange property and the DRMSystemStatus method are not included.
-The DRMSystemID argument for the sendDRMMessage() method shall be specified and shall not be null Gateway Discovery and Control APIs 7.7 NI Communication Services APIs 7.8 NI Parental access control APIs application/oipfParentalControl Manager embedded object 7.9.1 M() The parentalRatingSchemes property shall be supported.
+The DRMSystemID argument for the sendDRMMessage() method shall be specified and shall not be null.
+If the DRM feature is supported (even if with only one DRM system) or if the terminal supports CI Plus then the extensions defined in clause A.2.27 shall be supported.
+Gateway Discovery and Control APIs Communication Services APIs 7.7 7.8 NI NI Parental access control APIs 1.0 INI Farental access control AFIS The parentalRatingSchemes application/oipfParentalControl Manager embedded object 7.9.1 M() property shall be supported.
 Other properties and methods are not included.
 None The ParentalRatingScheme class 7.9.2 М A scheme supporting DVB-SI age based rating shall be supported.
 The threshold.value and threshold.name properties shall be undefined if the user has set no minimum age in the terminal's parental control system (i.e. the user will never be requested for their PIN) and the threshold.scheme property is dvb-si.
 None The ParentalRatingSchemeCollection class 7.9.3 M() The addParentalRatingScheme() method is not included.
 None The ParentalRating class 7.9.4 М For instances with a scheme of "dvb-si", the name property is a string containing an age in years, encoded as a decimal in the range "4" to "18" inclusive.
 For example, "13" means a programme that is rated suitable for persons of 13 years of age or older.
-None The ParentalRatingCollection class Scheduled Recording APIs 7.9.5 M() The addParentalRating() method shall be supported if the PVR feature is supported and is otherwise not included.
+For further information, see clause A.2.28.
+None The ParentalRatingCollection class 7.9.5 M() The addParentalRating() method shall be supported if the PVR feature is supported and is otherwise not included.
 All other features of the class shall be supported.
-None application/oipfRecordingScheduler a embedded object 7.10.1 M-P() See clause A.2.24.
-Trusted The ScheduledRecording class 7.10.2 M-P() Only the following properties shall be supported: - startPadding - endPadding - name - description - startTime - duration - state Trusted
+None supported.
+Scheduled Recording APIs application/oipfRecordingScheduler See clause A.2.24.